anthonykasza/hdc_experiments/README.md

   - magnitude only is used
     - this appears related to spiking networks architectures

-Sparse Block Codes, Binary and Generic
+- Sparse Block Codes
   - HV is partitioned into blocks (segments) of equal size
     - the HV’s dimensionality is a multiple of the block size
   - block-wise (segment-wise) operations
     - ensure a specified sparsity
     - permute the block
     - combine blocks with other blocks or scalars
       - bind, bundle, substitue, maybe further subdivide the block?
       - block of block codes, hyperdimensional blocks

-Bloom filters, a special case of VSA
+- Bloom filters, a special case of VSA
   - a set is represented by a binary vector
     - an empty set is all zeros
     - a single vector is more memory efficient than storing all samples
   - when adding an element to a bf, the item is hashed with several functions
     - the functions result in an index which is flipped from 0 to 1
   - when checking inness, an element is hashed (using the same set of functions)
     - the resulting indices of the bit vector are then checked for 1 values
     - if indices are 0, the item is definitely not in the set
     - hash collisions may cause FPs
   - no FNs, possible FPs
     - is this thing in your cache? the bf can answer with 'definitely no' or 'maybe yeah'
   - what happens if we were to introduce noise and flip a few random bits in a vector?
     - what happens to a bloom filter?
       - FPs introduced for 0 bits changed to 1 bits
       - FNs introduced for 1 bits changed to 0 bits
     - what happens to the similarity between two HVs?
       - not much